hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ***How are the Cross-Correlation scores calculated?***

 Using a small genomic window as an example, let's walk through the details of the cross-correlation below.
-It is important to note that the cross-correlation metric is computed as the **Pearson's linear correlation between coverage for each complementary base** (i.e. on the minus strand and the plus strands), by systematically shifting minus strand by k base pairs at a time.
+It is important to note that the cross-correlation metric is computed as the **Pearson's linear correlation between coverage for each complementary base** (i.e., on the minus strand and the plus strand), by systematically shifting minus strand by k base pairs at a time.
 This shift is performed over and over again to obtain the correlations for a given area of the genome.

 ***Plot 1:** At strand shift of zero, the Pearson correlation between the two vectors is 0.*